How to Adopt a Rescue Dog: The Complete 2026 Guide

 First 3 Days: Decompression Phase

-During this critical period, your dog is primarily focused on survival and safety.
-They’re not yet ready to show their true personality or form deep bonds.
-Many new adopters worry during this phase because their dog seems uninterested in food, play, or affection.
-This is completely normal and expected behavior.
+During this critical period, your dog is focused on *survival and safety*.
+They're not ready to show their true personality or form deep bonds.

 First 3 Weeks: Settling In